Shane07p/Pong/Part2.md

 # JavaScript Pong - Part 2: Add Ball Bouncing

 Welcome to **Part 2** of the JavaScript Pong project!
-In this stage, we introduce basic ball physics to bring the game to life — now the ball moves and bounces around the play area!
+In this stage, we introduce **basic ball physics** to bring the game to life — now the ball moves and bounces around the court!

+---

-##  What’s New in Part 2
+## 🎯 What’s New in Part 2

-In this part, we:
+We’ve added the logic that allows the ball to move and bounce off the walls.
+Here's what we implemented:

-- Added a **Ball** object with position, velocity, and radius.
+- Created a `Ball` object with:
+  - Position (`x`, `y`)
+  - Velocity (`dx`, `dy`)
-- Implemented **movement** based on velocity and time delta.
+  - Radius and color
-- Made the ball **bounce off the top and bottom walls**.
+- The ball moves using delta time (`dt`)
+- Bounces off the court walls (top, bottom, left, right)
+- Uses random colors and movement directions
-- Rendered the ball using `canvas` API.
+- Rendered as a circle using the Canvas API

+---

-##  Files Updated
+## 🔧 Files Updated
 - `index.html`
   Remains mostly unchanged, except for linking to the updated `pong.js`.